Bienvenue! Willkommen! ¡Bienvenido! Welkom! Yōkoso! Aloha! Welcome!

-Maybe you heard about Nexus Prayer through a friend or family member, through one of my prayer events, or at your church.
-Or perhaps you were personally handed a Nexus Prayer “business card” by me while I was out and about in the city.
+Maybe you heard about Nexus Prayer through a friend or family member, one of my prayer events, or even at your church.
+Or perhaps I personally handed you a Nexus Prayer card while out and about in the city.
 Who knows?
-You may have even stumbled on this website late one night when you couldn’t sleep and did a simple Google search on prayer or God.
+You may have even stumbled on this website late one night when you couldn’t sleep and did a simple Google search on prayer, Saint Francis, or God.

 At first glance, the opening words of Psalm 46:10 “Be still, and know that I am God” is just a short verse in the Bible not worthy of a second look.
-Surely, with a bible containing 31, 103 verses¹ this tiny part of scripture consisting of only eight words could not be very significant.
+Surely, with a bible containing 31,102 verses¹ this tiny part of Scripture consisting of only eight words could not be very significant.
 Think again.

-Today, I invite you to join this journey of quietude with me through the pages, resources, journal, inspirational photography, and prayer groups of this website.
-Along the way, I hope you discover just as I have the personal and transformational relationship with Jesus Christ that is available to you by simply being still and knowing God through Nexus Prayer.
+Today, I invite you to make this pilgrimage of quietude into the heart of God’s love with me through the journal, pages, and resources of this website.
+Along the way, I hope you discover just as I have, the personal and transformational relationship with Jesus Christ that is available to you by simply being still and knowing God through nexus prayer.

-¹ Depending on the version of the Holy Bible cited, it is generally accepted that the Old Testament contains 23,145 verses, with the New Testament containing 7,957 verses, for a total of 31,102 verses in the sacred Christian scriptures.
-[Wikipedia – Chapters and Verses of the Bible. ]
+¹ Depending on the version of the Holy Bible cited, it is generally accepted that the Old Testament contains 23,145 verses, with the New Testament containing 7,957 verses, for a total of 31,102 verses in the sacred Christian scriptures. [ Bible Facts : King James Bible Dictionary & Chapters and Verses of the Bible : Wikipedia ]

 Original Photo: Ivy & Church Lantern by Joel Peel .
 Used and modified with permission by Nexus Prayer International via Unsplash.